ahakem/react-window.opener/README.md

 MIT © [ahakem](https://github.com/ahakem)

 ### credits
-The idea came from tis repo with some enhancment [EnetoJara/window-opener](https://github.com/EnetoJara/window-opener)
+The idea came from this repo with some enhancment [EnetoJara/window-opener](https://github.com/EnetoJara/window-opener)